-- The Florida Immunization Law requires that all children enrolling in any public, private, parochial or denominational school in Florida must submit a statementsigned by a physician that the student has been immunized or protected by these vaccines: DTP, TB, Polio, MMR, Rubella, Mumps, HepB, and Tetanus. - Students entering Kindergarten, or anytime they have received a new immunization, must provide an updated Florida Blue Immunization card. - Students entering the seventh grade must provide an updated Florida Blue Immunization card showing they have been immunized for Tetanus. - Students entering sixth grade must be screened for scoliosis. - Please advise the office of any allergies or other health-related information relevant to emergency situations. - Parents must sign a medical waiver allowing the school to provide medical attention to their child/ren in case of an emergency. - Students with allergies must have an action plan and pertinent information on file.
+- The Florida Immunization Law requires that all children enrolling in any public, private, parochial or denominational school in Florida must submit a statement signed by a physician that the student has been immunized or protected by these vaccines: DTaP, IPV/Polio, MMR, Hep B, and Varicella.
+In the event a child has not received these immunizations, the parent must provide a religious exemption certificate. - Students entering Kindergarten, or anytime they have received a new immunization, must provide an updated Certification of Immunization. - Students entering the seventh grade must provide an updated Certification of Immunizaion. - Please advise the office of any allergies or other health-related information relevant to emergency situations. - Parents must sign a medical waiver allowing the school to provide medical attention to their child/ren in case of an emergency. - Students with allergies must have an action plan and pertinent information on file.
 This plan should identify the allergy, and provide specific steps to take in the event of exposure to the allergen and who to contact. - Students with any health risks must have a medical action plan on file indicating what steps the school should take in an emergency.